7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 You can use the Eargo mobile app to make adjustments and schedule remote support with an Eargo hearing specialist thanks to Bluetooth connectivity, but the hearing aids are too small to include the technology needed for streaming phone calls, music, or TV.

 Eargo 7 features Sound Adjust+ with Clarity Mode, which makes automatic sound adjustments as you move between environments for a clearer listening experience compared with the Eargo 6.
-You can make those adjustments yourself on the Eargo 5 by tapping on the hearing aid or using the app.
 The splash- and sweat-resistant LINK by Eargo is the first of the Eargo line to feature Bluetooth phone and music streaming, making it a good choice for active users.

 Most User-Friendly